elephantscale/es-training-new/google-cloud/slides/Cloud-Storage.md

 * Pretty much 'unlimited' storage (kilobytes to exabytes)

-* Built it data protection (backups, data guarantee ..etc)
+* Built in data protection (backups, data guarantee ..etc)

-* Pay as you use
+* Pay as you use(GB/month)

-* Multiple storage classes for any workload
+* Multiple storage classes for any workload (Status, Nearline, Coldline, Archive)

+* Integrated with other Google Cloud services(Compute, Big Data, Machine Learning ..etc)

 ---